tikv/website/content/docs/5.1/concepts/tikv-in-5-minutes.md

 ## Write data to and read data from the TiKV cluster

-To write to and read from the TiKV cluster, you can use either Java or Python script.
+To write to and read from the TiKV cluster, you can use either Java, Go, Rust, C or Python script.
 In the following two examples, Java and Python are respectively used to write "Hello World!" to TiKV.

 ### Use Java